Request Accommodation Letters

 Here are the steps to follow.

-• Your instructor will similarly receive a prompt on the Non-Lecture Course (NLC) faculty notification letter (accommodation letter) to thoughtfully consider what may be appropriate in this experiential course setting.
+• On your NLC Accommodation Letter, your instructor will receive a similar prompt to thoughtfully consider what may be appropriate in that experiential course setting.

-Additional action may be required before a faculty notification letter is sent.
+• Additional action may be required before an accommodation letter is sent to faculty.
 Meaning that CEA staff may seek further consultation with you, your academic department, and/or your site location (if applicable) to determine whether the accommodation(s) requested:

 • Appropriately address access barriers;